 Southern Europe: Comprised mostly of countries that border the Mediterranean Sea, this part of Europe is known for its climate, diet, and relaxed style of living.
-This is the area for people who want hot weather and days spent on the beach.
+This is the area for people who want hot weather and days spent on the beach when outside their internship.
 The region also contains Italy and Greece, whose ancient populations inspired much of Europe's politics and culture.

 Internships in this area exist across a broad range of fields, and there are many programs already around to match people with internships.
 Popular internships are automotive and fashion positions in Italy, communications and hospitality in Greece, and adventure tourism in Croatia.

 Eastern Europe: Eastern Europe is home to beautiful mountain ranges, hot pirogues (dumplings), and gorgeous snowy days.
 This region contains countries such as Russia, the Czech Republic, Bulgaria, and Poland.
 Cities like Prague are known around the world for their architectural beauty.
 From the Lake District of Poland to Ukraine's hot springs and castles, Eastern Europe has a lot to offer in terms of scenic beauty.
 If you don't mind a cold winter (which is more than made up for by the hearty food and welcoming people), Eastern Europe could be the internship locale of your dreams.
-In general, this region tends to be the most affordable in Europe, so a great place to check out if cost of living is a major concern.
+In general, this region tends to be the most affordable place to intern in Europe, so a great place to check out if the cost of living is a major concern.
 Popular internships in Eastern Europe are: teaching English throughout the region, hospitality and energy in Russia, journalism and media in the Czech Republic, and political science in the Ukraine.

 Western Europe: This region contains some of the most popular European countries for internships: France, Germany, the Netherlands, Switzerland, and Belgium.
 Cosmopolitan cities like Paris, Amsterdam, and Geneva can provide the perfect backdrop for your internship.
 However, Western European countries also have beautiful pastoral landscapes, and interning in a smaller city or rural area could be just as rewarding.
-Not to mention, some of the world's gastronomic giants are located in this region – you could decide first-hand whether Swiss or Belgian chocolate is better, or taste all the cheese in France (Fun Fact: if you ate a different French cheese every day, it would take you more than a year to try them all!).
+Not to mention, some of the world's gastronomic giants are located in this region – you could decide first-hand whether Swiss or Belgian chocolate is better, or taste all the cheese in France (fun fact: if you ate a different French cheese every day, it would take you more than a year to try them all!).

 Cost of living in this area is moderate to high, dependent on country and location (cities are more expensive than more rural areas).
 Popular internships are: fashion and politics in France, IT and marketing in the Netherlands, and medicine and law in Germany.

 Visa regulations will vary by country.
-Typically, Americans do not need a visa for stays fewer than 90 days (this applies to countries that are part of the Schengen agreement), however whether this applies to interns depends on the country.
+Typically, Americans do not need a visa for stays fewer than 90 days (this applies to countries that are part of the Schengen agreement), however, whether this applies to interns depends on the country.
 Therefore, it is good to check with the country embassy as to whether you need a visa, even if you will be interning for fewer than 90 days in a Schengen country.
 For stays longer than 90 days and for countries outside the Schengen area, a long- or short-stay visa, residence permit, and/or work permit may be required.
 The US State department has general entry and exit requirements listed for each country and is a good place to begin.